Plymouth Full Size Ads

 1965

-Plymouth Fury - Full color 9 1/2" x 13" ad shows a white Fury that has stopped on the race track and the male driver has a lady leaning on each side of the car talking to him.
+Plymouth Fury - Full color 9 1/2" x 13" ad shows a white Sport Fury convertible that has stopped on the race track and the male driver has a lady leaning on each side of the car talking to him.
 The ad headline describes this car as "Plymouth Fury.
 Pace Car" and mentions how this car is the "official Pace Car of the 1965 Indianapolis 500".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The text mentions that you can buy a car like this or you could win the contest that was beiug run by Plymouth Dealers.

 February 26, 1965